Jon-drugstore/XmlReaderSSD/README.md

 # Examples

 Notice that labelmap.prototxt without background label.
 Make two train folders and two test folders with images and xml files respectively.
-In order to train network replace path in train and test files in annotated_data_param xmlDir - path to xml directory and imageDir - path to image folder with train and test folders.
+In order to train network replace path in train and test files in annotated_data_param xmlDir(path to xml directory) and imageDir(path to image folder) with train and test folders.